Biography

 “Despite the multiple vocalists potentially stealing the limelight from the pole position of the stage, Williams’ styles grasped the audience’s attention towards the orchestra for most of the night.
 Her semi-dance quirks and signature facial expressions while conducting were charismatic and fun, perpetually beaming a dose of technical grace and gentility that is ever so welcoming from a classical musician.
 In short, Williams took the clubbers onto her orchestral journey.”
 (S A Media)

-Sarah-Grace has received constant recognition for her significant achievements including being awarded the 2017 Western Sydney University Alumni Chancellors Leadership Award (the highest honour the awards bestow), being announced on the 2013 International Women’s Day Honour Roll for her outstanding achievements and contribution to the community, while also being hailed by Limelight Magazine to be amongst ‘10 of the Best Women Conductors – trailblazing talent leading the way for women conductors all over the world’.
+Sarah-Grace’s achievements have earned her prestigious accolades include the Western Sydney University Alumni Chancellors Leadership Award (the highest honour the awards bestow) and being recognised on 2013 International Women’s Day Honour Roll for her outstanding achievements and contribution to the community.
+Limelight Magazine named her amongst ‘10 of the Best Women Conductors in the world’ and she has been listed in the Who’s Who of Australian Women since 2011.

-Listed in the Who’s Who of Australian Women since 2011, Sarah-Grace received her Bachelor of Music with First Class Honours in 1998, before continuing conducting studies in Russia.
+Sarah-Grace received her Bachelor of Music with First Class Honours in 1998, before continuing conducting studies in Russia.
 She feels privileged to have had Alexander Polishchuk (Russia) and Johannes Fritzsch (Australia) as her primary conducting mentors.

 Her proudest achievement to date is the birth of her daughter Scarlett Grace in 2014, with her husband and TMO Managing Director, Bevan Rigato.